kind3r/getting-started-with-your-artillery-printer/upgrades.md

 Adding a bed probe unfortunately is not a straight forward process and requires a firmware update for both the mainboard and the TFT.

 > **Steve Wagg** has an excelent tutorial on installing [BLTouch - Waggster Mod on a Artillery Sidewinder X1 3D Printer](https://youtu.be/ynm8inRMVkE).
-The **Genius** already has a plug on the extruder (behind the blue cover) so you don't need to reuse the LED pins.
+The **Genius** already has a plug on the extruder (behind the blue cover) so you don't have to reuse the LED pins.
 You should watch his video a few times before getting started to make sure you understand the whole process.

 ## OctoPrint